demisto/content/Packs/CheckpointFirewall/Scripts/CheckPointDownloadBackup/README.md

-Download CheckPoint policy backup to Demisto war room
+Downloads the Check Point policy backup to the Cortex XSOAR War Room.

 ## Script Data
 ---